OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 ## Specify an equivalent COM add-in in the manifest

-To enable compatibility with an existing COM add-in, identify the equivalent COM add-in in the manifest of your web add-in.
+To enable compatibility with an existing COM add-in, identify the equivalent COM add-in in the manifest of your Office Add-in.
 Then Office will use the COM add-in instead of your web add-in when running on Windows.

 Specify the `ProgID` of the equivalent COM add-in.
 Office will then use the COM add-in UI instead of your web add-in's UI when the COM add-in is installed.